ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

 Ansible uses patterns to provide a predictable user interface across all modules, playbooks, and roles.
 To follow standard Ansible patterns in your module development:

 * Use consistent names across modules (yes, we have many legacy deviations - don't make the problem worse!).
+* Use consistent parameters (arguments) within your module(s)
-* Normalize parameters with other modules - if Ansible and the API your module connects to use different names for the same parameter, add aliases to your module so the user can choose which names to use in tasks and playbooks.
+* Normalize parameters with other modules - if Ansible and the API your module connects to use different names for the same parameter, add aliases to your parameters so the user can choose which names to use in tasks and playbooks.
 * Return facts from ``*_facts`` modules in the ``ansible_facts`` field of the :ref:`result dictionary<common_return_values>` so other modules can access them.
 * Implement ``check_mode`` in all ``*_facts`` modules.
 Playbooks which conditionalize based on fact information will only conditionalize correctly in ``check_mode`` if the facts are returned in ``check_mode``.
 Usually you can add ``check_mode=True`` when instantiating ``AnsibleModule``.
 * Use module-specific environment variables.
 For example, if you use the helpers in ``module_utils.api`` for basic authentication with ``module_utils.urls.fetch_url()`` and you fall back on environment variables for default values, use module-specific environment variables like :code:`API_<MODULENAME>_USERNAME` to avoid conflict between modules.